Frequently Asked Information About Honey

 16. My honey attracts ants.
 Is it fake?

 The ant test for honey purity is a myth.
 Ants generally are attracted to sweet foods, and different species of ants (in different places) are attracted to different types of honey (ie depending on the floral varieties) in varying degree.
-Hence whether ants would be attracted is a result of many factors including place (try changing storage place), ant species, honey varietal.
+Hence whether ants would be attracted depends on various factors including place (try changing storage place), ant species, honey varietal.
 (In fact, many beekeepers said ants loved their genuine honey!)
 To keep ants away, wipe the lid of the bottle clean and dry after each use as any drip may attract ants.

 17. Is is true that metal spoons should never be used to scoop honey and wooden spoons are recommended?

-There are people (not many though it seems) who believe that metal spoons can change the taste of their honey or even cause a transfer of undesirable metallic substances.
-Most beekeepers' equipment is known to be made of stainless steel, thus it will be surprising if the brief contact between the honey and stainless steel spoon is an issue and so far there is no scientific data to substantiate this concern.
+There are people (not many though it seems) who believe that the acids in honey can decompose copper and iron and produce toxic salts and so generally metal spoons should not be used to avoid the change of honey taste or transfer of undesirable metallic substances.
+However, this is surprising because most beekeepers' equipment is known to be made of stainless steel, thus it very unlikely tha the brief contact between the honey and stainless steel spoon would be an issue and so far there is no scientific data to substantiate this concern.
 Using wooden spoons is more of a lifestyle than a health reason (as many would tell you that it feels good to hold a cutlery made of wood in your hand).
-Hence, one shouldn't be worrying if they are scooping honey with a spoon made of stainless steel, porcelain, stainless steel, glass, ceramic or even food-grade plastic.
+Hence, one shouldn't be unduly worried if they are scooping honey with a spoon made of stainless steel, porcelain, stainless steel, glass, ceramic or even food-grade plastic.

 "Honey is not just honey."